 “This class is the funnest thing I’ve ever done in my life!” ~ Mr. Pelham

-This course is for students from 10 to 18 years of age, and is by audition only.
-(This was changed from “12 to 18” in 13 August 2019) The class is capped at 12 cast members and is also accepting as many as 6 crew-only members.
+This course is for students from 12 to 18 years of age, and is by audition only.
+The class is capped at 12 cast members and is also accepting as many as 6 crew-only members.
 While this class is certainly educational, we view it primarily as a performance troupe, so that’s why the auditions.
 In fact, we hope to start publishing videos of our best skits, as it’s very hard to find excellent skit material on YouTube.
 Further, we’ve begun to use the Skits group to advertise our Homeschool Program courses.

 We will accept the best candidates from the auditions, provided they each seem to be of high-enough skill for a truly entertaining public performance.
 If we don’t find enough qualified people, we’ll simply do with fewer.